aarong/feedme-spec/README.md

 In order to perform an action, clients indicate an `Action Name` and may supply `Action Arguments` with further specifics.
-If the action is executed successfully, the server returns `Action Data` describing the outcome.
+If the action is executed successfully, the server returns `Action Data` to the client describing the outcome.

 The following are determined by the API design and should be documented for API
 clients: